China's Huawei vows to become more transparent

 Huawei started in Australia in 2004 and has expanded its business across Australia, New Zealand and the South Pacific.

-It has become a significant market force in the region, supplying equipment to Optus and Vodafone (VOD.L) and conducting trials with Telstra Corp Ltd (TLS.AX).
+It has become a significant market force in the region, supplying equipment to Optus and Vodafone and conducting trials with Telstra Corp Ltd.

 Huawei Marine Networks, a joint venture between Huawei and Britain's Global Marine Systems, is involved in building two telecommunications submarine cables between Australia and New Zealand and between Australia and Singapore.